 2. Develop Essential Skills for Web Designers

 The journey to learning how to become a web designer requires a strong sense of visual style, technical proficiency, and people skills.
 Let’s take a look at the essential web design skills you’ll need to start your career.

 Typically, the technical aspects of web design involve a basic understanding of programming and site usability.
-Web designers who can code are typically valued more by employers and web developers.
+Web designers who can code are typically valued more by web development companies, employers and web developers.
 These technical skills include:

 - HTML.
 The HyperText Markup Language provides instructions on how a site’s content and elements appear in a browser.
 HTML tags determine the appearance of titles, headings, and paragraphs, which are essential elements of search engine optimization.

 - CSS.
 Short for Cascading Style Sheets, CSS is a coding language that allows designers to have more control over the visual appearance of a website.
 CSS lets you change fonts, colors, backgrounds, and other visual elements of a web page.

 - Responsive design.
 Modern fast-paced lifestyles make it necessary for users to be able to access website information quickly.
 For that reason, web designers have to make sure their sites are compatible with different device types and screen sizes.

 - Search engine optimization (SEO).
 Besides creating visually stunning website designs, web designers should ensure that the website’s structure, speed, and layout are well-optimized.
 This way, the site can rank better on search engine results pages (SERPs) and eventually attract more visitors.